geekscape/aiko_services/examples/aloha_honua/ReadMe.md

             context.get_implementation("Actor").__init__(self, context)
             print(f"MQTT topic: {self.topic_in}")

-Actors are required to create their own logger instance and provide an accessor method.

-        def get_logger(self):
-            return _LOGGER

 Actors can define functions that can be invoked directly by other Actors (via MQTT messages).

         def aloha(self, name):